 Casey Hartman is a dancer and choreographer born and raised in South Florida where she studied dance from the age 3-19.
 Upon graduating, Casey attended New World School of the Arts in Miami for two years, earning her Associates Degree in Dance.
 While doing her studies, she also taught and choreographed many numbers throughout Florida for her school and other local dance companies.

 Upon moving to NYC in 2012, Casey joined BEings Dance Company Directed by Emily Bufferd.
 BEings Dance gave her opportunities to perform for numerous concerts and showcases throughout New York, New Jersey, and Boston.
-Of those performances, Casey has performed at Peridance Capezio Center, Manhattan Movement & Arts Center, The Alvin Ailey American Dance Theatre as well as many other notable dance venues.
-She currently teaches Ballet, Lyrical, and Acro at a competitive level at Academy of Dance Arts.
-Choreographing on her students has won her several awards for "Best Choreography".
+Of those performances, Casey has performed at Peridance Capezio Center, Manhattan Movement & Arts Center, The Alvin Ailey American Dance Theatre, Lincoln Center as well as many other notable dance venues.

 Emma Iredale originates from Castro Valley, California where she first began her dance training at age 3.
 She started at The Conservatory of Classical Ballet and trained there until she was 14.
 She then went on to study jazz, modern, and contemporary with summer intensives at The Ailey School in New York City and Alonzo Lines Ballet in San Francisco.
 During her senior year of high school, Emma joined a competition team with a small, local studio called Michelle’s Dance Explosion.
 She represented her high school in the California Thespian Festival in Los Angeles and received first place for her original choreography.
 Emma is currently in her third year of being a Dance Therapy major at Manhattanville College in Purchase, New York.
 During her sophomore year, she had the opportunity to perform in New York City with Shawn Bible and his dance company.
 She participated in every dance concert as well as senior thesis performances since her freshman year.
 This year she debuted her first choreographed piece in college.
 "Enclose" was showcased in the Fall Dance Concert and received great reviews.
 Emma is extremely grateful for this once in a lifetime opportunity and is overjoyed to continue to do what she loves most.